Jihad over Centuries: Persistent Effects of Declined Cities

+We first test whether ancient water access can predict past prosperity and decline of the historical cities by taking logarithms and estimating the following first-stage regression:

-where $o$ represents each grid cell, $X_o$ is a vector of cell-level geographical controls\footnote{ Cell-level geographical controls include a landlocked dummy, average malaria suitability, average caloric suitability in post 1500, average elevation, terrain ruggedness, and proximity to contemporary water sources. } , $\phi_c$ is a contemporary country fixed effect, and $u_o$ is an error term.
-The dependent variable, $\mbox{CityAccess}_o$, is the accessibility of a trading point in the trans-Saharan caravan routes.
-In our main specification, $\mbox{CityAccess}_o$ takes the accessibility of inland pre-colonial trading cities that have contemporary populations less than 100,000 for the theoretical reason described above. $\mbox{AncientWaterAccess}_o$, is the accessibility of an ancient water source.
-Although our ancient water source data contains both lakes and rivers, we use ancient lakes as our primary measure of ancient water source.
-We compute the following measures of $\mbox{CityAccess}_o$ or $\mbox{AncientWaterAccess}_o$.
+where $o$ represents a grid cell, $X_o$ is a vector of cell-level geographical controls,\footnote{ Grid cell-level geographical controls include a landlocked dummy, average malaria suitability, average caloric suitability in post 1500, average elevation, terrain ruggedness, proximity to contemporary water sources, and contemporary populations. } $\phi_c$ is a contemporary country fixed effect, and $u_o$ is an error term.

-\textbf{Straight-line distance.} The first measure is the straight-line distance from the centroid of each grid cell to the nearest ancient lake or the nearest core trading city.
-Trading cities are points and measuring the distance is straightforward.
-We define the distance to an ancient lake as the distance from the centroid of a grid cell to the nearest border between land and the lake.

-\textbf{Weighted accessibility measure.} Each grid cell has access to multiple trading cities or water sources.
-In order to take this effect into account, we construct the following weighted measures:

-where $\mbox{Distance}_{os}$ is the distance from grid cell $o$ to each city $s$ in the trans-Saharan trade routes and $\mbox{Distance}_{ow}$ is the distance from grid cell $o$ to each ancient lake $w$ (the nearest border between land and lake $w$ from $o$), both of which are measured in either the straight-line distance or the cost distance defined above.
-If we follow the conventional market access measure, $\mbox{CityAccess}_o$ might include population in city $s$ in the numerator.
-However, the precise information of population in 1700-1800's is not available.
-In $\mbox{WaterAccess}_o$, we take into account each ancient lake size because larger lakes mean richer accessibility of water resource.

-\textbf{Cost distance based on the Human Mobility Index (days).} The third measure incorporates the Human Mobility Index proposed by \citet{Ozak2010,Ozak2018}.
-The Human Mobility Index computes travel time to cross any square kilometer on land, taking into account slope and terrain conditions, climate conditions, etc. Based on this index, we construct the travel time from each grid cell centroid to the nearest ancient lake or the nearest core trading city.

-We capture walking distance in these measures for the following reasons.
-First, there were no modern roads in the ancient periods and the pre-colonization age.
-Second, there were no modern cars in these periods.
-Camels were the means of transportation for the trans-Saharan trade.
-Third, walking distance matters even today in insurgent activities.
-Rebel groups tend to move not only through roads but also through off-road (e.g., \citealt{TSFTW2016}).

-For the remainder of our analysis, we use the straight-line distance measures for both $\mbox{CityAccess}_o$ and $\mbox{WaterAccess}_o$ because these measures are the simplest and most straightforward ones to capture walking distance without specific assumptions about travel costs.
-We nonetheless report empirical results with other accessibility measures as well in Appendix.